-Naturally yellow (or occasionally red) in colour, it’s bright and uniform size makes it easy for fish to identify it on the dark bed of the water.
+Naturally yellow (or occasionally red) in colour, sweetcorn's brightness and uniform size makes it easy for fish to identify on the dark bed of the water.

-An unopened tin of corn will remain usable for many years, they have a long sell by dates and the contents are unlikely to go off for some years.
-If you keep your sweetcorn in a plastic bait box when fishing then pop it into the fridge once you get home at the end of the fishing session.
+An unopened tin of corn will remain usable for many years.
+They have a long sell-by date and the contents are unlikely to go off for some years.
+If you keep your sweetcorn in a plastic bait box when fishing then pop it into the fridge once you get home.
 It will last a few days before going sour.